The Arksen MIG 130 is a popular welder on many online stores.

 At 38 pounds the Arksen MIG 130 is light enough for a flux core only welder.

-With dimensions at 11″ x 19″ x 17″ it is conveniently sized so is portable and could be taken to the piece to be welded.
+With dimensions at 11″ x 19″ x 17″ it is conveniently sized so is portable.
+And so you can take to your weld project.

 The Arksen Company?